As a parent, one has plenty of opportunities to reflect on motivations and outcomes—both one’s own and those of the children we raise.

 The apology seeks forgiveness for the choices that resulted in feeling sorry.

 To Forgive is Helpful and More Effective Than to Accept

 Just as important as crafting the apology and owning what transpired is accepting one in such a way that produces optimal growth for everyone involved.

 When we respond to an apology with the words: ‘It’s ok’ or ‘It’s alright’ or ‘I understand’, we are effectively saying that the behavior that has been apologized for was ok or alright, to begin with.

 A more effective response that produces the greatest likelihood of growth for both the giver and receiver of the apology is: ‘I forgive you.’

 These words allow the apologizing person the room they require to grow while also honoring the feelings of the person who was hurt.

 1.)
 Allow some time for emotions to settle down

 3.)
-Before parting or going to sleep, address the person(s) you hurt and apologize, include your awareness of what you could have done differently, expressing that it is your intention to take a different approach in the future.
+Before parting or going to sleep, address the person(s) you hurt and apologize, including your awareness of what you could have done differently, expressing that you intend to take a different approach in the future.